-Residential: Com nmunity Residential Rehabilitation I (Def inition for Pilot Pur pose Oi nly) Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Behavioral Health; Long-Term Residential, Without Room and Board, Per Diem Community Residential Rehabilitation Level I H0019 TG \$99.23 Unit Value 1 day 1 Service Definition 1 day CRR I provides rehabilitative skills building, acquisition and training in activities for daily living, home and personal management, community integration activities and rehabilitative supervision in residential settings.
+Residential: Com nmunity Residential Rehabilitation I (Def inition for Pilot Pu rpose Or ıly) Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Behavioral Health; Long-Term Residential, Without Room and Board, Per Diem Community Residential Rehabilitation Level I H0019 TG \$99.23 Unit Value 1 day Maximum Daily Units 1 Service Definition CRR I provides rehabilitative skills building, acquisition and training in activities for daily living, home and personal management, community integration activities rehabilitative supervision in residential settings.
 CRR I provides a program of residential rehabilitation services to an individual who requires an intensive level of structured support to achieve/enhance their recovery/wellness, increase self-sufficiency, independence and community integration.
 This level of residential supports requires 24/7 awake staff.
-Programming should consist of services and supports to restore and develop skills in functional activities; to monitor the individual's response to treatment, regain or maintain supported employment; and develop or maintain supportive interpersonal relationships.
-This residential service will reflect individual choice and should be fully integrated into the community to promote achievement of residential rehabilitation and community based social supports.
-Individuals receiving this level of Community Residential Rehabilitation should experience decreased symptomology (or a decrease in debilitating effects of symptoms), improved social integration and functionality and increased movement toward self-directed recovery.
+Programming should consist of services and supports to restore and develop skills in functional activit to monitor the individual's response to treatment, regain or maintain supported employment, and develop or maintain supportive interpersonal relationships.
+This residential service will reflect individual choice and should be fully integrated into the community to promote achievement of residential relationships.
+This residential service will reflect individual choice and should be fully integrated into the community to promote achievement of residential relationships.
+This residential service will reflect individuals receiving this level of Community Residential Rehabilitation should experience decreased symptomology (or a decrease in debilitating effects of symptoms), improved social integration and functionality and increased movement toward self-directed recovery.
 Provide individualized supportive activities that promote: 1.
-Community integration including opportunities to seek employment and work in competitive integrated settings, engage in community life, access needed health resources, and manage personal finances, ability to utilize natural supports in the community and an individual's ability to express housing choice and preference.
-2. Individual initiative, preference and independence in making life choices regarding services and supports, and who provides them.
-3. Monitor or provide individualized assistance to the person with the following rehabilitative skills and activities of daily living; self-administration of medication, medical and health care engagement and adherence, symptom identification and wellness mana Admission Criteria Adults aged 18 or older must meet the following criteria 1.
-Individuals age 18 and older with a primary SPMI of a high level of residential support and supervision. diagnosis with functional lin nitations tha at severely impair the eir ability t o live in a community based setting without
+Community integration including opportunities to seek employment and work in competitive integrated settings, engage in community life, access needed hear resources, and manage personal finances, ability to utilize natural supports in the community and an individual's ability to express housing choice and prefere 2.
+Individual initiative, preference and independence in making life choices regarding services and supports, and who provides them.
+2. Individual initiative, preference and independence in making life choices regarding services and supports of daily livi Admission Criteria Adults aged 18 or older must meet the following criteria 1.
+Individuals age 18 and older with a primary SPMI of a high level of residential support and supervision. diagnosis with functional I imitations tha at severely impair the eir ability t o live in a community based setting without